bitrix24/b24restdocs/api-reference/catalog/store-product/index.md

-# Methods for Working with Warehouse Stock
+# Methods for Working with Inventory Balances

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}